Hrj9499/US-stock-K-line-Guess-Game/README.md

 - `UKG_GEMINI_MODEL`: e.g. `gemini-2.5-flash`
 - `UKG_LANG`: `en` or `zh` (UI also sets this automatically)

+## Attribution / Usage Note

+You are welcome to use this toy project for learning, demos, and experiments.
+Please keep a short attribution note that this project was created by the owner of this GitHub account (the original author of this repository).

 ---

 # 美股 K 线猜猜乐（Agent 小项目）